Medical payments coverage, or MedPay, is a

 from different insurers.

-To save yourself the time and hassle, consider using
+To save yourself the time and hassle, use

 Jerry

-to find the perfect policy with MedPay coverage.
+to find the perfect auto insurance policy with MedPay coverage.
 In just a few minutes, Jerry will connect you with quotes from the country’s top insurance providers—all you have to do is choose the price that fits your budget.
-Jerry will set up your new policy and cancel your old one if necessary!

-Medical payments coverage is required in Maine and New Hampshire (if you choose to purchase car insurance).
-In other states, medical payments coverage is not required, but it’s a good idea if you want extra protection against medical bills resulting from an at-fault car accident.
+Medical payments coverage is required in Maine, New Hampshire, and Pennsylvania (if you choose to purchase car insurance).
+In other states, medical payments insurance is not required, but if you don’t have PIP, MedPay can be a good investment if you want extra help paying medical bills resulting from a car accident regardless of fault.

 Yes, there are medical payments coverage options for homeowners.
 Medical payments coverage on a homeowners insurance policy will cover any non-household member who gets injured on the property.